weirdnik/plib/README.md

 ## TODO

 * Plib was written and deployed as Plum.ME using Django 1.3 and 1.4 features.
 The main TODO is to port it to a modern Django version.

+* The visitors list is missing from the cockpit.

 * The URL shortener is missing.